 The majority of the Bachelor's degree program in Computer Science is generally taught in German.
 Approximately 20% of the courses are taught in English (tendency increases toward the end of the program).
 The Master's degree program in Computer Science is taught entirely in English.

 No, there are currently no entrance examinations for Computer Science.
 Students who qualify for university admission (by earning a Matura diploma, for example, or those who have successfully passed the university enrollment eligibility examination) have an opportunity to study Computer Science at the JKU.

 The Computer Science program starts from the very beginning and no prior background knowledge is required.
 However, students who have no prior background knowledge will have to work hard from the very beginning.

-Newly enrolled students who have done any programming before can take part in special preparation courses in September.
+Newly enrolled students who have done any programming before can take part in special preparation courses, opens an external URL in a new window in September.
 These compact review courses offer an introduction to programming.

 School students seriously considering majoring in Computer Science can take part in any of these programs to learn more about the subject area: